Description

 Psychological Level

-Self as mind, beyond now
+Self as mind

 Biological Level

-Dampened bodily sensitivity, lean constitution
+Dampened bodily sensitivity, leaner constitution

 Motor-spatial inattention, diffuse gaze